XilerNet/specification/README.md

 > NOTE: When using chained inscriptions while registering a domain, only a `DOMAIN` and a `DOMAIN-VALIDITY` are allowed to be present.
 If such an inscription gets transfered the validity will be invalidated.

+> NOTE: When no signature is required, the value `null` must be used.
+If this is not present the inscription will be seen as invalid.

 ## Domain Inscription

 The domains are validated by this REGEX expression: `DOMAIN [a-z\d](?:[a-z\d-]{0,251}[a-z\d])?.o \d+`, following the structure: `DOMAIN <NAME>.o <valid from unix epoch>`.